Cysu/dgd_person_reid/README.md

 ## Referenced Datasets

-We summarize some commonly used person re-id datasets below.
+We summarize the person re-id datasets used in this project as below.

 | Name       | Reference                                                                                                        |
 |------------|------------------------------------------------------------------------------------------------------------------|